Key Inclusion/Exclusion Criteria2

 Support for your patients

-Managing uncontrolled gout can involve a lot of moving parts.
+Managing your uncontrolled gout can involve a lot of moving parts.
 Amgen By Your Side is a support program for patients prescribed KRYSTEXXA.
-Our dedicated team is your patient’s partner, committed to providing nonmedical support so they can start and continue on treatment as you prescribe.
+Our dedicated team is your patient’s partner, committed to providing nonmedical support so they can start and continue treatment as you prescribe.

 Need more data?